 There are lots of different ways to meditate that all require different intentions and time put aside, but two of the most common types you’ll come across are transcendental meditation and mindfulness meditation.
-If I’m already starting to lose you, then make the effort to pull yourself back into this article and devote your whole brain power to what’s currently in front of you - without scanning through social media on your phone or drafting a shopping list in your head.
+If I’m already starting to lose you, then make an effort to pull yourself back into this article and devote your whole brain power to what’s currently in front of you – without scanning through social media on your phone or drafting a shopping list in your head.
 Congratulations, you’ve just been introduced to mindfulness.

 BENEFITS OF MEDITATION ON YOUR BODY

-The most obvious benefit of meditation that we’re all aware of - and one of the main reasons meditation is so often recommended to people leading a busy life - is related to stress reduction.
-Studies have shown that meditation can help ease symptoms of stress, anxiety and depression, especially when the main source of stress comes from the workplace.
+The most obvious benefit of meditation that we’re all aware of – and one of the main reasons meditation is so often recommended to people leading a busy life – is related to stress reduction.
+Studies have shown that meditation can help ease symptoms of stress, anxiety, and depression, especially when the main source of stress comes from the workplace.

 MEDITATION AND YOUR BRAIN

-So now I’ve got you all excited about meditation and ready to jump on in but you have no idea where to start?
+So now I’ve got you all excited about meditation and ready to jump on in, but you have no idea where to start?
 Well, as I mentioned earlier, starting a meditation practice doesn’t have to be a massive undertaking or involve finding a spare couple of hours in your day when the kids aren’t screaming your name (good luck with that!).
 You can start practicing meditation any time you have a spare second or minute and progress from there.